Baltoli/project-docs/notes/log.md

   helpers (i.e. call graph, call graph with decls etc.).
 * Once the graph stuff is done well enough, can look at proving things and extracting predicates from TESLA assertions.
+* Worked out adding entry / exit nodes to a function graph, as well as releasing all of the nodes in a graph.
+Next step will be to get a range from a function graph with these additions, and to splice these ranges into a module graph as appropriate.
+That can then all be wrapped up in a more convienient / less low-level wrapper to get useful information out of (if needed).